F5, Inc. (FFIV) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-14, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to F5, Inc. ("F5" or the "Company") (NASDAQ: FFIV) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+16, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against F5, Inc. ("F5" or the "Company") (NASDAQ: FFIV).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN F5 , INC. (FFIV), CLICK HERE BEFORE FEBRUARY 17, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN F5, INC. (FFIV), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE FEBRUARY 17, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?